xmen4xp/orch-utils/tenancy-datamodel/README.md

    kubectl apply -f dm-job.yaml
    ```

-5. Follow the steps to retrigger the API remapping job in the Argo UI.
+5. Follow the steps to retrigger the API mapping job in the Argo UI.
    - Navigate to the Applications tab in the Argo UI.
-   - Locate the tenancy-api-remapping job.
+   - Locate the tenancy-api-mapping job.
    - Click on Sync to retrigger the job.

-   Note: This step is crucial because both tenancy-datamodel-init and tenancy-api-remapping jobs are essential
+   Note: This step is crucial because both tenancy-datamodel and tenancy-api-mapping jobs are essential
    for the API Gateway to return to a running state.

 6. Scale up the components.